BEST STARTS FOR KIDS

 A child's ability to accurately hear & reproduce sounds accurately provides the foundation for future reading and writing.
 If your child isn't following norms, get professional advice.
 Early intervention usually results in better outcomes.

-Some things that can indicate a speech disorder or language delay:
+Some things that can indicate a language delay:

 When more difficult sounds are accurately produced and simpler ones cannot be made, it can indicate a language delay, especially if your child is older.
 You might for example see 't' or 'd' used as a substitute for the softer sounds 'k' and 'g' as illustrated above.
 If your child has had a history of ear infections, they may benefit from investigating their level of hearing, as they may not be hearing these softer sounds.